 Crepe myrtle trees, in many varieties, overlook an abundance of southern landscapes.
-Southern gardeners love their crepe myrtles for summer bloom, attractive, peeling bark and limited crepe myrtle care.
-How to grow crepe myrtle is not an issue in most areas to which they are hardy, USDA Zones 9-7 (with some special varieties surviving in zone 6), as they are easy to grow in the right location.
+Southern gardeners love their crepe myrtles for summer bloom, attractive, peeling bark, and limited crepe myrtle care.
+How to grow crepe myrtle is not an issue in most areas to which they are hardy, USDA Zones 9 down to 7 (with some special varieties surviving in zone 6), as they are easy to grow in the right location.

 Information on Planting Crepe Myrtle

 Planting crepe myrtle is similar to planting other shrubs and trees.